Welcome to FIN361: Financial Analysis and Modeling in Excel

 This course builds on the content of FIN 331 (Business Finance I) which is required as a prerequisite.
 It will also be helpful as a precursor or follow-up course for FIN 338 (Intermediate Financial Management) and will serve you well in any other finance course you take.

 Above all, this course is intended to be practical, useful, and interesting.
 As with any course, what you get out of it will be directly related to what you put into it.
-If you take it seriously and work hard at it, you will have something very valuable to take away from it.
+If you take it seriously and work hard at it, you will gain some very valuable skills to take away from it.

-After completing this course, a student should be able to:
+After completing this course, you student should be able to:

 - Understand and be able to use Microsoft Excel with a moderate to high level of proficiency for financial analysis and for other purposes